 What is more, our engineers localized and fixed bugs in the core Airflow which led to the overall improvement of the whole system.
 These observations combined with the groundwork of operators development allowed the team to coin a number of improvement proposals to the Airflow itself.

 Detailed commentary for all elements is the core of any collaborative work.
 General documentation for the Airflow platform also needed a little touch, which was happily provided by Polidea’s experts.
 As Airflow committers, Polidea also takes part in the Season of Docs initiative.
 The current and future members of the community involved in this open-source initiative will certainly benefit from precise descriptions.

 And last but not least, Polidea’s team created a toolset in order to improve the effectiveness of developing more operators which will make any future endeavors much easier.

 As the operators were implemented successfully, it became effortless for the end client to work with the different external services.
 The process of building multidimensional workflows of data turned out to be faster than ever before.
 It became more tangible to actually use the cloud services combined in one integrated platform.

 Polidea’s experts have attracted the attention of the community through a significant contribution to product improvement and became recognizable as reliable assets.
-There are four contributors amongst Polidea’s team, two of whom were invited by the community to become official Apache Airflow committers, for their knowledge and engagement occurred to be outstanding.
+There are six contributors amongst Polidea’s team, three of whom were invited by the community to become official Apache Airflow committers, for their knowledge and engagement occurred to be outstanding.
 Building authority on actual knowledge and shared know-how allowed them to convince the crowd to changes important for the customer.

 The whole set of useful and solid operators released to the market, along with the number of labor-saving tools to build more of them, allowed to reach higher quality and effectiveness in creating seamless pipelines of tasks on multiple channels.